Palokka

 Palokka is a district of Jyväskylä and the largest area by population in the Palokka-Puuppola ward.
-Prior to 2009, it was a part of Jyväskylän maalaiskunta.
+Until 31 December 2008, it was a part of Jyväskylän maalaiskunta.
 The greater Palokka area has a population of ~14000.
 Palokka is approximately 5 km to the north of central Jyväskylä.

 The national road 4 goes through Palokka.
 Palokka is one of the fastest-growing parts of Jyväskylä.

 Geography

 Residential areas

 Officially, Palokka includes the following residential areas:

 The exact borders of Palokka are not well-defined.
 More commonly Palokka refers to the urbanized area and does not include the settlements on its outskirts, such as Saarenmaa.

 Lakes

 Palokka is located by the Alvajärvi and Palokkajärvi.
 The river Pappilanjoki connects the two lakes.
 The river Karjujoki connects Tyyppälänjärvi to Palokkajärvi.

 History

 Name

 The name Palokka refers to slash-and-burn agriculture (palaa = to burn).
 Similar toponyms exist elsewhere in Finland, including Palokka in both Nurmes and Haapavesi, however Palokka in Jyväskylä is the only one which refers to a settlement.